 The costly mistake here is assuming your courier can go everywhere you do, without actually confirming it.
 You may end up juggling multiple courier services for different regions, which reintroduces the fragmentation and complexity issues from Mistake #1, or suffering delays when a shipment falls outside your courier’s territory.

-To avoid this, align your choice of courier with your geographic footprint and growth plans.
+The Fix: align your choice of courier with your geographic footprint and growth plans.
 If your healthcare network operates in multiple states or is planning to expand, you’re usually better off partnering with a nationwide medical courier service or a provider with a broad network.

 How Airpals Helps Healthcare Organizations Avoid These Common Medical Courier Mistakes